What Does Eating in Moderation Even Mean?

 However you may want to practice moderation, it’s a good idea to first figure out what the behavior or pattern is, how often you do said behavior/pattern, and then follow up with a specific goal of how you plan to scale this back (think frequency, duration, time, amount, etc).
 Odds are, you probably know an area (or two) you could afford to scale back on.
 If you’re overdoing it on the late night treats binge-watching your favorite Netflix show, maybe your goal of moderation could look like having your favorite treat 4x/this week, instead of every night.
 If you’re guilty pleasure is enjoying 2-3 glasses of wine at dinner on the weekends, perhaps you could opt for just one glass.

-If you’re looking for additional guidance and support with finding out how you can still incorporate foods you love, and reach or maintain your fitness goals, I highly recommend checking out my one time macro calculation.
+If you’re looking for additional guidance and support with finding out how you can still incorporate foods you love, and reach or maintain your fitness goals, I highly recommend checking out my personalized macro calculation.

 For more tips & tricks on nutrition & fitness, make sure you follow me on social media!